Virtual tours of the Baltimore and Ohio (now CSX) railroad, plus others in the region.

 B&O Old Main Line Tour

-The OML is the route of the first commercial railroad in the United States as it pushed
+The OML is the route of the first commercial railroad in the USA as it pushed

-west from Baltimore, MD to the Ohio River.
+west from Baltimore, Maryland to the Ohio River.

 It was constructed largely by hand between